This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Vegetarian Tortellini Soup: Skip the sausage and add chickpeas or tofu for a hearty meat-free version.
+• Vegetarian: Skip the sausage and add chickpeas or tofu for a filling, meat-free option.

-• Seafood Addition: Stir in cooked shrimp or clams for a seafood spin on this classic soup.
+• Seafood: Stir in cooked shrimp or clams for a flavorful seafood version.

-• Spicy Version: Add crushed red pepper flakes or a dash of hot sauce for extra heat.
+• Spicy: Add crushed red pepper flakes or a splash of hot sauce for extra heat.

 How To Make Tortellini Soup

-These step-by-step photos and instructions help you visualize how to make this single serving tortellini soup recipe.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step instructions make it easy to see how to prepare this single serving tortellini soup.
+Scroll to the recipe card for full ingredient amounts and details.

-1. Cook the Sausage: In a 2-quart saucepan over medium heat, heat the oil for 30 seconds.
-Add the sausage and cook, stirring often, until browned, about 5-7 minutes.
+1. Cook the Sausage: In a 2-quart saucepan heat the oil for 30 seconds.
+Add sausage and cook, stirring often, until browned, 5–7 minutes.

-2. Sauté the Aromatics: Add the onions and cook for 2 minutes until softened.
-Stir in the garlic, thyme, salt, and pepper, and cook for 1 more minute.
+2. Sauté Aromatics: Add onions and cook for 2 minutes until softened.
+Stir in garlic, thyme, salt, and pepper; cook for 1 minute.

-3. Simmer the Base: Pour in the broth and add the tomatoes.
-Bring to a boil, then reduce the heat and simmer for 10 minutes.
+3. Simmer the Base: Add broth and tomatoes.
+Bring to a boil, reduce heat, and simmer for 10 minutes.

-4. Add the Tortellini: Stir in the tortellini and simmer for 3-5 minutes, until tender.
+4. Add Tortellini: Stir in tortellini and simmer for 3–5 minutes, until tender.

-5. Finish the Soup: Stir in the spinach and cream.
-Bring to a simmer and cook for 2 more minutes, stirring occasionally.
+5. Finish the Soup: Add spinach and cream.
+Simmer for 2 minutes, stirring occasionally.

-6. Serve: Pour into a bowl and top with shredded Parmesan, if desired.
+6. Serve: Ladle into a bowl and top with Parmesan, if desired.

 steps showing how to make a small pot of tortellini soup.